danglam88/Jart/README.md

 ## Usage

-To run the project, navigate to the directory containing the `Main.java` file and compile and run the file using the Java compiler.
+To run the project, navigate to the directory containing the `Main.java` file, then compile and run the output using the Java compiler.

 ```bash
 javac -d build Main.java